Divius/Divius.github.io/posts/ironic-denver-2019.rst

   directly, since they are planning on providing a Python API independent of their ML2 implementation.

-Next, firmware update support has been a recurring topic (also in hallway conversations and also in non-standalone context).
+Next, firmware update support was a recurring topic (also in hallway conversations and also in non-standalone context).
 Related to that, a driver feature matrix documentation was requested, so that such driver-specific features are easier to discover.